basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 public class UserResolver implements ConflictResolver<User> {
     @Override
     public User resolve(List<User> siblings) {
+        // We apply the same logic as before, returning null if the
+        // key is empty and returning the one sibling if there is only
-        if (siblings.size == 0) {
+        // one User in the siblings list if (siblings.size == 0) {
             return null;
         } else if (siblings.size == 1) {
             return siblings.get(0);
         } else {
+            // We begin with an empty Set
             Set<String> setBuilder = new HashSet<String>();

+            // We know that all User objects in the List will have the
+            // same username, since we used the username for the key, so
+            // we can fetch the username of any User in the list:
+            String username = siblings.get(0).username;

+            // Now for each User object in the list we add the friends
+            // list to our empty Set
             for (User user : siblings) {
                 setBuilder.addAll(user.friends);
             }

+            // Then we return a new User object that takes the Set we
+            // built as the friends list
-            return new User(setBuilder);
+            return new User(username, setBuilder);

+            // Notice that we do not store the User object in this
+            // example.
+That can be accomplished in similar fashion to
+            // the example above
         }
     }
 }
 ```

 Since the `friends` list is a Java `Set`, we don't need to worry about
 duplicate usernames.

+The drawback to this approach is the following: with a conflict
-With a conflict resolution strategy like this, it's
+resolution strategy like this, it's more or less inevitable that a user
-more or less inevitable that a user will remove a friend from their
+will remove a friend from their friends list, and that that friend will
-friends list, and that that friend will end up back on the list during a
+end up back on the list during a conflict resolution operation.
+While
-conflict resolution operation.
-While that's certainly not desirable,
+that's certainly not desirable, that is likely better than the
-that is likely better than the alternative proposed in the first
+alternative proposed in the first example, which entails usernames being
-example, which entails usernames being simply dropped from friends
+simply dropped from friends lists.
+Sibling resolution strategies almost
-lists.
+always carry potential drawbacks of this sort.

 ## Riak Data Types